mlundine/Shoreline_Extraction_GAN/README.md

 This function will merge the timeseries projections into 2D shorelines and 95% confidence polygons for each projected time.

+Input the following:

+* the site name
-Provide it the site name, the number of transects, the EPSG code for the coordinate system used (whatever EPSG code that corresponds to the study area's WGS84/UTM zone), and whether or not the transects are running in the opposite direction of the water and need to be flipped.
+* the number of transects
+* the EPSG code for the coordinate system used (whatever EPSG code that corresponds to the study area's WGS84/UTM zone)
+* whether or not the transects are running in the opposite direction of the water and need to be flipped.

 Upon clicking Run, you will need to feed it the folder holding the extracted timeseries, then the folder holding the projected timeseries, and then the shapefile holding the transects.

 It will save the two shapefiles (projected shorelines and projected confidence intervals) into the projected timeseries folder.
 It will also add northings and eastings as columns to each projected timeseries csv.